 2003 - 2017

-Most of what we share at Cork Hounds is happy or informational.
-This post has more meaning and emotion than all the rest.
-For in November of 2017, I lost my best friend, Bentley.
+Most of what we share at Cork Hounds is adventurous or informative.
+This post is different from all the rest.
+In November of 2017, I lost my best friend, Bentley.
 To remember and immortalize him as best I could, I began writting Bentley's story in early 2018, that would ultimately come to occupy this corner of our site.
 I come here often, to remember him, and the time we shared, making small tweaks/improvements.
 The journey that started nearly 15 years prior to his passing is so rich with adventures and memories, that thinking about it in detail has been difficult.
 However, it is important to me that Bentley be remembered; he lived a special and unique life, one that had such a profound impact on my own.
-He was the first Cork Hound, after all.
+He was the inspiration for Cork Hounds, after all.

 That first drive from Frankfurt to Giebelstadt was very memorable because it was my second road trip through the scenic German countryside.
 I couldn’t know then how important that trip was, or that I would make a decision that day which would have such a significant impact on my life for fourteen and a half years to come.
 Once I arrived at the Dashing Dackels farmhouse, the owners greeted me warmly and welcomed me into their home.
 We sat down in their living room where an adorable litter of puppies was playing inside a gated playpen.
 During the course of our conversation, they opened the pen, freeing the newborn dachshunds from their confines.
 Bentley was very tiny, being between six and eight weeks old.
 He had the most visually striking colors in his litter, with sharply defined, vibrant black, white and brown patches.
 I noticed him right away, and thought he was the cutest one in the pack.
 This is the first time I had ever seen a piebald Dachshund, as I was more accustomed to the black and tan variety.
 I remember that he still didn’t have his full eyesight at that time, as he crawled instinctively out of the pen into the vast expanse of the living room with his brothers and sisters.